Piecing Together the Life of Caravaggio

 Caravaggio was taken back to the Colonna palace while rumours of his death spread around Italy.
 His recovery was slow and the paintings he did over the next six months reflect the toll the attack had taken.
 The two paintings from this period, still known to exist, are very dark and the brush strokes (apparently) less assured.
-Buyers were, however, still clamoring for his work.
+Buyers were, however, were still clamouring for his work.

 The Return to Rome…

-Caravaggio still hoped for a parden from the Pope and to be able to return to Rome.
+Caravaggio still hoped for a pardon from the Pope and to be able to return to Rome.
 He still had friends and patrons in Rome and he had good reason to believe that his quest for a pardon would be successful.
 Scipione Borghese, the Pope’s nephew, was a particularly keen collector of Caravaggio’s work.